felixongom/diteorm/README.md

 $user = User::sql("SELECT * FROM users", []);
 $user = User::sql("SELECT * FROM users WHERE user_name = ?
 And age > ?", ['tom', 30]);
 ```
-## join
+## joins

-There are several ways of joining two tables.
-All join method takes in two parameter, table name and an optional join condition.
+There are several ways of joining four tables.
+All joins method takes in three parameter, table name, an optional join condition, optional where clause and optional select.
 Dite will try set its own join conditon as below if the condition is not pased.
 "first_table.first_table_id = second_table.first_table_id"
 ```php
 $user = User::joins(Post::class, "user.user_id = post.user_id");